 All three primary financial statements are essential to an organization’s success because they flush out critical financial data to accurately portray a company’s operating activities, performance, and overall business condition.

 In addition to the income statement, balance sheet, and statement of cash flows, there is a fourth statement that is not as commonly discussed: the statement of retained earnings.

 What Is Retained Earnings?

-Retained earnings is the net income left over for the business after it pays out dividends to its shareholders.
+Retained earnings are the net income left over for the business after it pays out dividends to its shareholders.
 This amount is reinvested back into the company and is typically determined over the period of one year.

 Retained earnings are reported on the balance sheet under equity.
 These earnings can be used to fund future growth opportunities like new marketing initiatives like social media, state-of-the-art equipment, or investing within new target markets.

 Importance of the Statement of Retained Earnings

 The Statement of Retained Earnings or Statement of Shareholder’s Equity shows retained earnings changes and their fluctuations year after year.
 This statement is used to display how a company’s management team utilizes profits and how they are redistributed.

 The retained earnings statement is not as widely discussed as the income statement, balance sheet, and statement of cash flows.
 However, the retained earnings statement is one of the most important things small businesses need to know about accounting.
 Retained earnings represent the money remaining to grow and expand the company.